-Sebastian Stan had to cut his hair short after Captain America: Civil War (2016) wrapped filming in order to star in this film as well as another two films.
+Sebastian Stan had to cut his hair short after Captain America: Civil War (2016) wrapped filming, in order to appear in this film, as well as another two films.

-Both Adam Driver and Daniel Craig appeared in Star Wars: The Force Awakens (2015).
-Driver was Kylo Ren and Craig was a stormtrooper.
+Adam Driver and Daniel Craig appeared in Star Wars: The Force Awakens (2015).
+Driver played Kylo Ren and Craig was a stormtrooper.